czekem/excel_love/README.md

 * Look for named file (with the extension) in whole computer memory, and enum every file, so you could choose it by entering a correct number.

-* Giving possibility to "extract" the columns with their data from the main file to the file that We want to create.
+* Giving possibility to "extract" the columns, with their data, from the main file to the file that We want to create.

 * Save the file as the .xlsx, .JSON or .csv (it will be added in the following days).